Is Organic Also Non-GMO? What is the Difference?

 What Qualifies a Food as Certified Organic?

-United States Department of Agriculture (USDA) Certified Organic foods are grown and raised according to government guidelines.
-These guidelines regulate what farmers use, how they manage their land, and the way they raise their animals.
+The specifics of organic certification varies from country to country, but United States Department of Agriculture (USDA) Certified Organic foods are grown and raised according to government guidelines.
+These guidelines regulate what farmers use, how they manage their land and the way they raise their animals.
 USDA certifying agents ensure that organic farmers are following all guidelines.
+Please check organic standards in your own country for specifics.

 Certified Organic Plants